 Given that it is generally believed that psychopathy is caused by genetics, what more can be said about this?
 In a 2013 study using prison inmates (it is estimated that almost one quarter of prisoners in the USA are affected by ASPD) that involved functional magnetic resonance imaging of brain activity, an interesting observation was made.
 While the non-psychopaths showed neural activity in the region of the brain known to play a role in feelings of empathy when imagining both themselves or others feeling pain, the psychopaths showed activity only when imagining themselves feeling pain.
 When imagining others feeling pain the psychopaths exhibited none of the brain activity associated with empathy, and in fact showed some activity associated with pleasure.
 That in itself is not very surprising as it represents neurological confirmation of observed behaviour.
 But are there neurological explanations for these differences in brain response, and can these be linked to genetics?

 My cursory research has been unable to find any clear neurological fingerprint that defines a psychopath.
 The closest I’ve found is that abnormalities in certain proteins involved in neurotransmission, the synaptosomal-associated proteins or SNAP, have been implicated in psychopathy.
 There does seem to be a general consensus that psychopathy is caused by an overlap of environmental and genetic factors.
 For this knowledge we have that most studied segment of society – identical and fraternal twins separated at birth – to thank.
 Studies on twins seeking to identify factors leading to psychopathy suggest about a 50% correlation to genetics, leaving the other 50% to be explained by environmental factors.
 This rate of correlation is consistent with other mental disorders, as discussed in Fire in the Mind (June 2014 RECORDER).
-So a predisposition to ASPD would be inherited, and then life experience
+So a predisposition to ASPD would be inherited, and then life experiences, especially during formative childhood years, would trigger or not trigger the condition.

 Evolutionary Basis for Sociopathy